Elhefes/tiralabra-pathfinding/documentation/week_report.md

+## Week 2
+I started implementing the actual program.
+I started with building a simple user interface to display some maps on, so it would be easy to see if the algorithms would work right from the start.
+I also managed to add checkstyle to the project after lots of error troubleshooting with gradle.
+I plan on starting to code the logic of the algorithms this weekend.

 ## Week 1
 After familiarizing myself with the course material, I initialized the project with Gradle and setup Git.
 I also read some online materials on different path finding algorithms such as Dijkstra, A* and IDA*.
 After that I started to write some basic documentation.